dstcyr/tetris-remake/README.md

 ## BUILD

-If you want to just try the result, I included a build in the release section.
+If you would like to see the end result before having a look at the code, I've included a build in the release section.
 Download the zip file and double-click the exe file.